ICJIA/researchhub-docs/docs/guide/articles.md

 - Categories and tags for the current Article item
 - `BACK` button to return to the Articles page
 - Table of contents
-- Buttons to download the Article's attachements if any
+- Buttons to download the Article's attachments if any
 - Title of the current Article item
 - Article abstract
 - Authors, date, and print button